I recently settled a claim against the police for Mr. Thomas of Leicestershire after he was wrongly convicted at court.

 Mr. Thomas approached him and said,

-‘There is a 9.2 million pound deficit for the next 3 years and you are here shopping for bloody shoelaces and shoe polish.
+‘There is a 9.2 million pound deficit forecast for the next 3 years and you are here shopping for bloody shoelaces and shoe polish.
 Do you think this is acceptable?’

 The officer flippantly responded that he needed new laces in order to enable him to chase criminals.